moby/moby/docs/reference/run.md

 to use a custom seccomp profile or use `--security-opt seccomp=unconfined` when adding capabilities.

+It is only possible to grant capabilities to a container running as a user other than `root` on a system with a Linux kernel version of 4.3 or later, as this requires "ambient capabilities" to be granted.
+These will be added if the kernel allows it from Docker version 1.13.

 ## Logging drivers (--log-driver)

 The container can have a different logging driver than the Docker daemon.
 Use